GigiJuliette/GigiJuliette/README.md

 ## 🌟 About Me

-Web developer in training, building interactive applications with a strong interest in web animations.

-- Currently learning React, TypeScript, and modern web development
-- Passionate about frontend development and animations
-- France | Fluent in French & English
+Frontend developer passionate about creating interactive web experiences with smooth animations.
+Based in France (Toulouse), fluent in French & English.

 ## 🌟 Tech Stack